NNThomasL/SPTarkovWebMinimap/README.md

 Hit the 'F' on the top left of the map to enable follow mode.

-Here is the latest [VirusTotal scan (Beta 1.2 of project)](https://www.virustotal.com/gui/file/4177a959a5ec52f6e3c57d1660e547dee172854b8b1e48baf1581f003afad7c6?nocache=1).
+Here is the latest [VirusTotal scan (Release 1.0 of project)](https://www.virustotal.com/gui/file/9da3d8ef572672343a406fb941ac2980412cd6d57661651b48cfbbc16a6a693c?nocache=1).
 If you are worried about security, I ask that you check and compile the code yourself.
 The project is pretty small so it should be a quick read and simple compile/bundle.